agileware/civicrm-sysadm-guide/docs/setup/oauth.md

 # OAuth

-!!! warning "OAuth2 client support is being phased-in with CiviCRM v5.32+."

-    This page discusses support for CiviCRM as an OAuth2 client.
-This is introduced in CiviCRM v5.32, but it is hidden by default.
-    It will be more visible in future versions.

 The OAuth protocols define an access-control system for Internet-based services.
 Compared to traditional access-control mechanisms (like simple password-based logins), OAuth provides more security features.
 For example, it can grant limited access to specific resources, and it can de-list devices or applications which misbehave.
 These features make it well-suited to large-scale technology providers like